 Employee Number – A

-The employee A has an annual wage of Rs 6 lakh on which he contributes 12% PF which is Rs 72,000 annually.
+Employee A has an annual wage of Rs 6 lakh on which he contributes 12% PF which is Rs 72,000 annually.
 To make calculations simple, we calculate 8.5% PF interest rate on complete Rs 72,000.
 Which is equal to Rs 6,120.
 Since this interest amount of Rs 6,120 is less than Rs 2.5 lakh, Employee A does not have to give any tax on the interest earned.

 Employee Number – B

-The next employee B with annual wage of Rs 6 lakh, contributes 50% of his salary to PF.
+The next employee B with an annual wage of Rs 6 lakh, contributes 50% of his salary to PF.
 This is voluntarily acceptable on the employee’s behalf.
 The employer is not mandated to match the employee’s extra contribution.
 Thus, employee B contributes annually Rs 3 lakh towards PF.
-Uptill now all the interest earned on it would be tax-free.
+Until now all the interest earned on it would be tax-free.
 But with the enforcement of the new law, the interest earned above Rs 2.5 lakh will be taxable.
 Hence, interest earned on PF contribution of Rs 2.5 lakh, which comes to Rs 21,250 at 8.5% interest rate, is tax-free.
 But interest earned on the extra Rs 50,000 which comes to Rs 4,250 if taken at 8.5% interest rate, will be taxable.

 Employee Number – C

-The last employee C with annual wage of Rs 24 lakh, contributes 12% of his salary to PF.
+The last employee C with an annual wage of Rs 24 lakh, contributes 12% of his salary to PF.
 Thus, employee B contributes annually Rs 2,88,000 towards PF.
-Uptill now all the interest earned on it would be tax-free.
+Until now all the interest earned on it would be tax-free.
 But with the enforcement of the new law, the interest earned above Rs 2.5 lakh will be taxable.
 Hence, interest earned on PF contribution of Rs 2.5 lakh, which comes to Rs 21,250 at 8.5% interest rate, is tax-free.
 But interest earned on the extra Rs 38,000 which comes to Rs 3,230 if taken at 8.5% interest rate, will be taxable.